ZIYU-DEEP/2021-Bias-Project-Meeting-Notes/0115 Bias Meeting.md

 #### 2.3.2.
 Information-Theoretical Framework
 - [Sketch on Information Models](https://github.com/ZIYU-DEEP/2021-Bias-Project-Meeting-Notes/blob/master/Files/Sketch%20on%20Information%20Model.pdf).
 - The performance for anomaly detection model is affected by **mutual information** between input and latent space, **entropy** of the normal latent space, and **cross-entropy** between the normal and abnormal distribution.
-- If the mutual information is not regularized, then there will be bias.
+- If the mutual information is not regularized, there will be bias.
-- If the normal latent space's entropy is not regularized, then there will be bias.
+- If the normal latent space's entropy is not regularized, there will be bias.
-- If the estimate for abnormal distribution is incorrect, then there will be bias.
+- If the estimate for abnormal distribution is incorrect, there will be bias.